gerlogu/gerlogu/README.md

-# GERMÁN LÓPEZ
+# Hi there, my name is Germán Lóepez
-## Technical Designer & Game Programmer
+**I am a Technical Designer & Game Programer specialized in Unreal Engine 5 & Unity.
 ### Hi there 👋

 <!--